top of page

 DeFi:

-Short for “decentralised finance” a category of blockchain-based financial applications, and financial market infrastructure - that is designed to replace financial intermediaries with software.
+Short for “decentralised finance” a category of blockchain-based financial applications, and financial market infrastructure - that is designed to replace "trad" financial intermediaries, with software.

 Encapsulation: